AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-cat-overview/c-ir-file-formats/c-ir-catalog-attribute-files.md

 </table>

 * White space between tokens is optional.
-* Records with unknown attribute names are ignored by the [!DNL Platform Server].
+* The [!DNL Platform Server] ignores records with unknown attribute names.
-* Attribute names can consist of any combination of ASCII letters, numbers, and "-", "_", and "."
+* Attribute names can consist of any combination of ASCII letters, numbers, and `-`, `_`, and `.` characters.
 * If the same attribute name occurs more than once in the same attribute file, the last one encountered prevails.
-* Use '#' as the first character to mark any record as a comment which the parser ignores.
+* Use `#` as the first character to mark any record as a comment that the parser ignores.